 The first week completed.

 I have finished the first week of my 2.6 for 26 days BEJSC challenge raising money for Bourne End Junior Sports Club.
 The 2.6-mile daily target adds up to 18.2 miles.
-With few miles have been accidentally added to this daily total.
-Not because it’s been too easy, far from it maybe because I get into it, focused.
+A few miles have been accidentally added to this daily total.
+Not because it’s been too easy, far from it, maybe because I get into it, focused.

 If alone, always listen to great music as I go and don’t check the Strava distance counter as often.
 It’s just a pain to keep stopping to dig my personal tracking device out of my pocket.
 Remove a glove off to activate the gadget and look how far I have travelled.
 I can’t figure out how to switch on the distance marker announcement.
 If accompanied by someone, checking the distance becomes a distraction from the pace we’re moving along at.

 The paths where I live lay on a challenge.
 During the 2.6 for 26 BEJSC Challenge, the roadworks and cars parked on the path along my route that all need negotiating.
 Maintenance hole covers pultrude out of the undulating tarmac along with potholes and cracks.
 Wheelchair front casters to get caught in these hazards.
 The road is only slightly better.
 They would be.
 Pedestrians don’t pay path-tax!
 After visiting the London suburb of Harrow yesterday for my daily push with a mate, I noticed the paths seem to be in a lot better condition.

 A quick stint down the A40

 The invite to Harrow came from an ex-work colleague who also plays wheelchair rugby.
 We arranged this for a post covid catch up, and to do some fitness together.
 The push around Harrow was a nice change.
 Uneven blister slabs at pedestrian crossings, adverse camber on paths and slightly rough terrain added new challenges in different scenarios.
 The paths are clear of parked cars.
 There are marked spaces in the road for cars or they are all parked on pathed front gardens.
 Well done, the residence of Harrow, for keeping the paths clear and useable.
 Maybe other places could learn from you?

 And home again